Properties of globular clusters formed in dark matter mini-halos: Results: Dark matter signatures

-We also observe (still in Figure~\ref{fig: dm-shield-gc5}) a gradual decrease in the extension of the blue region, characterised by a low velocity dispersion, where the DM shield is effective.
-This means that at first, the DM shield is highly protective, and with time, as DM particles are stripped from the cluster, the system mass decreases (and so does the tidal radius), and the shield becomes weaker.
+We also observe, still in Figure~\ref{fig: dm-shield-gc5}, a gradual decrease in the extension of the blue region, characterised by a low velocity dispersion, where the DM shield is effective.
+This means that at first, the DM shield is highly protective, and with time, as DM particles are stripped from the cluster, the system mass decreases, and the shield becomes weaker.
 The red colours, on the other hand, point to a region of high dynamical heating, which becomes more intense in the centre of Fornax and favours tidal stripping of the DM shield.

 This protective DM shield is a key mechanism to explain most of the DM signatures we observed in GCs embedded in DM.
-Although this phenomenon is ubiquitous in our GCs formed in DM mini-halos, the survival of such shield depends mostly on the orbital parameters of each cluster, and a specific discussion on this matter is addressed in section~\ref{ssec: survival-dm}.
+Although this phenomenon is ubiquitous in our GCs formed in DM mini-halos, the survival of such shield depends mostly on the orbital parameters of each cluster, and a specific discussion on this matter is addressed in Section~\ref{ssec: survival-dm}.
 In the following, we focus on describing the main impacts of such shield with respect to the case where GCs are not embedded in DM mini-halos.